1kamma/Assyriolotype/README.md

 Shift Delete to Exit

 This Program is what some people at the Hebrew University of Jerusalem in Israel, got, under the name "Akkadian", which created and updated at the 21/10/2018.
-This is a Free Software, and if you Have Suggestions, Please Contact with me at: bennysa.cauly@mail.huji.ac.il
+This is a Free Software, and if you Have Suggestions, Please Contact with me at: benny.saret@mail.huji.ac.il